Call for Research Abstracts: Deadline is April 15, 2022

 General Requirements for Abstract

-All sessions are limited to one primary presenter and no more than four secondary presenters.
+The abstract may not exceed 250 words in length excluding references and keywords.
+Content of the submissions must be structured into the following four (4) sections: Background, Methods, Results, and Conclusions.
+All abstract presentations are limited to one primary presenter and no more than four secondary presenters.
 Baylor COE will officially correspond with only the primary presenter.
 It is the primary presenter's responsibility to communicate all conference information in a timely manner to any and all secondary presenters.

-Be sure that your session title clearly describes exactly what the session is about.
-Baylor COE reserves the right to edit session titles.
+Be sure that your abstract title clearly describes exactly what the session is about.
+Baylor COE reserves the right to edit submitted abstracts.

-- Avoid abbreviations and acronyms that don't clearly explain the session's content.
+- Avoid abbreviations and acronyms that don't clearly explain the content.

 - Write in complete sentences.
 Do not use phrases.
 Pay attention to grammar and spelling.